ukoloff/em-wssh/README.md

 Use this task `cap stage wssh task(s)...` to tunnel all Capistrano ssh traffic through WSSH server.

-In addition, if WSSH URL is secure (wss: or https:) and Ephemeral module is running on Windows, it automagically starts small Node.js process that wraps traffic into TLS.
-This behavour can be disabled by setting Ephemeral.options[:tlswrap]=false

 ## Data flow

 Normal SSH session is very simple: